Shuttle-SE/Shuttle-SE.github.io/README.md

 # Welcome to Shuttle!

-Shuttle is a PoS cryptocurrency promoting Shuttle Technology Development.
+Shuttle is a PoS cryptocurrency promoting Space Travel Tech.
+Development.
 We would like Space Travel to become fast and comfortable while being cost effective.

 Shuttle is a coin that plans to implement funding and development of companies based in the Space Tech.
 Industry.